Before you start

 Next step

 After having mapped the assets, the next step is to analyse the consequences if an asset is compromised in terms of confidentiality, integrity, and availability.
-This is described in more detail in the analysis of assets impact
+This is described in more detail in the asset analysis.

 The contents described above have been developed in the project: